Throughout the planning phase, an in depth understanding of the client’s business is reached.

 Common practices: Competitive analysis, contextual user inquiries, surveys, heuristic evaluation, and interviews with stakeholders, users, and SMEs.

-A shared understanding of the business.
-Reduced product risk with validated product concepts.
-Definition of the project’s Minimum Viable Product (MVP).
-A prioritized list of features for development.
+Common outcome expectations include: a shared understanding of the business, reduced product risk with validated product concepts, definition of the project’s minimum viable product (MVP), and a prioritized list of features for development.

 I consider user needs from the very beginning of the product cycle, and validate my assumptions about user behaviors and problems.
 In this way, I design the product around how the user can, wants, or needs to use the product rather than seeking to change the users’ behaviors to fit the product.